cptvalleyberg84/universe-of-tempus/README.md

 + I used very subtle coloring making it easy to identify the parts of the website.
     + The Header and the Footer of the site is in the same dark color with light colored text and icons
     + for the background I have used the logo from the book cover with edited out author name and the title of the book, which together builds a great background texture.
-    + the sections have lightly transparent white background with nice framing around the sections.
+    + the sections have slightly transparent white background with nice framing around the sections.

 ## **Typography**
 + For the text font I used the same font as users will be able to find inside the novel paper book or e-book version to keep them familiarized with the style
     + Font is Libre Caslon Text, Serif

 ## **Design Inspiration**
-+ The design of the site meets needs of the functionality of the website.
-It's suppose to be easy to understand what there is on the website, easy to find and be clear for visibility.
-The website has a header and a footer, and the main section is build of 2 corespondent interactive javascript elements.
++ The design of the site meets the needs of the functionality of the website.
+It's supposed to be easy to understand what is on the website, easy to find and clear for visibility.
+The website has a header and a footer, and the main section is built of 2 correspondent interactive javascript elements.

 # Manual Testing